 The main point is that if we build something it should be simple.
 The very first idea was the educational app for pupils.
-But after the discussion, we understood that it would take a lot of time to show the working prototype.
-Moreover, we’ve realized there is no straight and clear model for monetization
+However, after the discussion, we understood that it would take time to show the working prototype.
+Moreover, we’ve realized there is no straight and clear model for monetization.

 Who is there?

 We all hear from time to time that people complaining about a lack of time for personal projects.
 Sometimes we can see them in a mirror.
 No matter what size of the project would be, our mind can find all kinds of excuses begin to work on a magical day called “tomorrow”.
 If you are fed up with excuses and lack of time, a hackathon is created for you.
 There you will have enough time and find a lot of like-minded people.

 Some of them are ready to work under any conditions.
 It doesn’t matter if they need to send an expedition to Mars next week and haven’t slept for the last few months.
 Just give them an interesting task and they will work on it.

 These people aim at constant development and ready to dedicate time even to strange ideas to challenge themselves and see what they can do.
 Who would possibly imagine that Coub will be popular?
 One would think that Youtube with cats wasn’t enough for humanity.
 Nevertheless, we have another time killer and people love it.